ValentimSts/Instituto-Superior-Tecnico/oc/README.md

 ## Lab1
 Memory Hierarchy:
  - A project using DineroIV.
-Analyze the simulator's cache and determine the best setup/charachteristics for it (cache size, block size, policies, number of ways, ...).
+Analyze the cache performance for a motion estimation algorithm and determine the best setup/charachteristics for it (cache size, block size, policies, number of ways, ...).

 ## Lab2
 System Modeling and Profiling: